koyo-nic/grass-course-veroa/slides/04_imagery/PITCHME.md

 #### Cloud mask from the QA layer

-- Landsat 8 provides quality layer which contains 16bit integer values that represent *bit-packed combinations of surface, atmosphere, and sensor conditions that can affect the overall usefulness of a given pixel*.
+- Landsat 8 provides a quality layer which contains 16bit integer values that represent *bit-packed combinations of surface, atmosphere, and sensor conditions that can affect the overall usefulness of a given pixel*.
 - [i.landsat8.qc](https://grass.osgeo.org/grass7/manuals/addons/i.landsat8.qc.html)
-Reclassifies Landsat8 QA band according to acceptable pixel quality.
+reclassifies Landsat8 QA band according to pixel quality.

 <br>
 @size[24px](More information about L8 quality band at http://landsat.usgs.gov/qualityband.php)